Pete Annis

 Peter Annis (born December 17, 1962) is an American curler from Owatonna, Minnesota.
 He was a member of Team USA at the 2008 World Men's Curling Championship.
 Annis coached Rich Ruohonen's men's team to victory at the 2019 Americas Challenge, securing a spot for the United States at the 2020 World Men's Championship.

+Pete now coaches the National Wheelchair Curling Team athletes, manages program logistics, and pursues approaches that produce results.